elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 </v-clicks>

 <!--
 FaaS provides an efficient and flexible way to create specific functionalities without the weight of managing the underlying infrastructure.
+The applications of serverless are diverse.
+From developing microservices, creating RESTful backends, managing stream processing, handling real-time file uploads, and conducting data processing, serverless provides a flexible and developer-friendly platform to build varied solutions
 -->

 ---